 So what about “food”?
 Why do we always hear people use “foods” in their sentences?

-Food is a special one.
-It is an uncountable noun, but you can sometimes use “foods” when you’re referring to specific kinds of food.
+“Food” is an uncountable noun, but you can sometimes use “foods” when you’re referring to specific kinds of food.

 Here are some examples where you can use “foods”.
 However, please bear in mind that even if you were to use “food” (without the “s”), the sentences would still be grammatically correct.